SzigetiJ/esp32basic/README.md

 * No HAL.
 * Most of the peripheral drivers are not implemented yet.
 * I know it is a big gap, but currently interrupts are not masked in during critical system routines.
-* As far as I know, the list of of ROM functions in the [linker file](esp32.ld) is incomplete.
+* Memory layout and sections defined in the [linker file](ld/esp32.ld) are very simple.

 ### Requirements

- * [Autotools](https://www.gnu.org/software/automake/), since Bilis ESP32 Basic is an automake project.
+ * [Autotools](https://www.gnu.org/software/automake/), since Bilis ESP32 Basic is an automake project (suggested versions: automake:1.16.1, autoconf:2.69).

- * [xtensa-esp32-elf](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/tools/idf-tools.html) toolchain (compiler, linker, etc.).
+ * [xtensa-esp-elf](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/tools/idf-tools.html) toolchain (compiler, linker, etc.)
+(suggested versions: 13.2.0).

- * [esptool](https://github.com/espressif/esptool) Currently, the flash tools (see scripts) rely on `esptool.py`
+ * [esptool](https://github.com/espressif/esptool) Currently, the flash tools (see scripts) rely on `esptool.py` (suggested versions: v4.7.0).

 ## Contribution